Ferroelectricity in dipolar liquids: the role of annealed positional disorder

-where $p$ is the magnitude of the permanent particle dipole moment, $\langle \ \rangle$ denotes the ensemble average, $\tau$ is the time variable, and ergodicity allows one to set the equality in Eq. \ref{P}.
+where $p$ is the magnitude of the rigid particle dipole moment, $\langle \ \rangle$ denotes the ensemble average, $\tau$ is the time variable, and ergodicity allows one to set the equality in Eq. \ref{P}.
 In the paraelectric phase $\bar{\mathbf{p}}=0$, whereas in the ferroelectric phase $\bar{\mathbf{p}} \neq 0$, corresponding to the spontaneous breaking of continuous rotational symmetry.
 In a solid, where dipoles occupy fixed lattice sites, microscopic configurations corresponding to a ferroelectric phase are readily identified.
 The dipoles align so that the lattice-averaged polarization remains nonzero and essentially configuration independent, yielding a finite ensemble average.
 In a liquid, an analogous picture emerges once the lattice constraint is removed and individual dipoles are free to move in space.
 A ferroelectric liquid phase is then characterized by a nonzero single-particle dipole moment averaged over all particles, whose value remains approximately configuration independent, as in the solid.
 A schematic illustration is shown in Fig. \ref{fig1}.
-This schematic provides an intuitive mean-field picture, where the relevant variable is the macroscopic polarization per particle, $\bar{\mathbf p}$.
-In the ferroelectric phase of both solids and liquids, only dipolar rotations are constrained to maintain a nonzero polarization, whereas translational degrees of freedom play no direct role.
-Beyond mean-field theory, local fluctuations of the order parameter and their correlations, manifested, for example, in Goldstone-like modes, reveal a distinction between solids and liquids.
-In a liquid, ferroelectric order constrains not only dipolar rotations but also translational motion.
+However, while solids possess a frozen lattice, so that only dipolar dynamics must be constrained to maintain ferroelectric order, in liquids the emergence of more complex ferroelectric ordering, such as chiral order, can also constrain translational motion in addition to dipolar rotations.
 A nonzero macroscopic polarization alone does not establish a ferroelectric phase transition.
 In the thermodynamic limit, the latter is characterized by non-analytic behavior of the free energy or its derivatives with respect to a control parameter, as prescribed by the Ehrenfest classification \cite{Landau}.
 If a phase transition is intrinsic to the bulk, its existence and critical behavior must be independent of boundary conditions, surface terms, and sample shape.
 This becomes especially relevant for long-range interactions, such as dipolar forces, as discussed below.